mshish/family_calendar_sync/README.md

 - [ ] Add check if child calendar is CalDAV and raise error because Home Assistant cannot create events on CalDAV entity.
 - [ ] See if we can run sync on any event change within the time period being synced (default 7 days).
 - [ ] Test if keywords work with multiple word strings
-- [ ] Create option to allow keywords to be case sensitive match
+- [ ] Create option to allow keywords to be case-sensitive match